jvb93/OvercomplicatedWeatherStation/README.md

 Additional parts:

-- SHT31 Temperature and Humidity sensor
+- BMP280 Temperature, Humidity, and Pressure sensor
 - Small solar panel

 The sender's job is to collect weather data and blast it over LoRa to anyone who's listening.